danielbodnar/awesome-stars/README.md

 - [fanglingsu/vimb](https://github.com/fanglingsu/vimb) - Vimb - the vim like browser is a webkit based web browser that behaves like the vimperator plugin for the firefox and usage paradigms from the great editor vim.
 The goal of vimb is to build a complete
 - [ehmicky/modern-errors](https://github.com/ehmicky/modern-errors) - Handle errors in a simple, stable, consistent way
 - [jdalrymple/gitbeaker](https://github.com/jdalrymple/gitbeaker) - 🦊🧪 A comprehensive and typed Gitlab SDK for Node.js, Browsers, Deno and CLI
-- [Floorp-Projects/Floorp](https://github.com/Floorp-Projects/Floorp) - The source code of version 10 or later of Floorp Browser, the most Advanced and Fastest Firefox derivative 🦊
+- [Floorp-Projects/Floorp](https://github.com/Floorp-Projects/Floorp) - The most of source code of version 10 or later of Floorp Browser, the most Advanced and Fastest Firefox derivative 🦊
 - [adamschwartz/chrome-tabs](https://github.com/adamschwartz/chrome-tabs) - Chrome-style tabs in HTML/CSS.
 - [parvardegr/sharing](https://github.com/parvardegr/sharing) - Sharing is a command-line tool to share directories and files from the CLI to iOS and Android devices without the need of an extra client app
 - [vytal-io/vytal-extension](https://github.com/vytal-io/vytal-extension) - Browser extension to spoof timezone, geolocation, locale and user agent.